ritz078/embed-js/README.md

       linkTarget        : '_blank',
       //Array of extensions to be excluded from converting into links linkExclude       : ['jpg','pdf'],
-      //set true to show a preview of pdf links pdfEmbed          : true,
+      //set false to show a preview of pdf links pdfEmbed          : true,
-      //set true to embed images
+      //set false to embed images
       imageEmbed        : true,
-      //set true to embed audio
+      //set false to embed audio
       audioEmbed        : false,
-      //set true to show a preview of youtube/vimeo videos with details videoEmbed        : true,
+      //set false to show a preview of youtube/vimeo videos with details videoEmbed        : true,
-      //set true to show basic video files like mp4 etc. (supported by html5 player) basicVideoEmbed   : true,
+      //set false to show basic video files like mp4 etc. (supported by html5 player) basicVideoEmbed   : true,
       //width of the video frame (in pixels) videoWidth        : 640,